Markets Right Now: Stocks open higher on Wall Street

 9:35 a.m.

-Stocks are opening higher on Wall Street as homebuilders and other companies posted solid results.
+Stocks are opening broadly higher on Wall Street, extending the market's gains from last week.

-Homebuilder Toll Brothers jumped 12.3 percent in early trading Tuesday after reporting earnings that came in well ahead of what analysts were expecting.
+Technology companies and banks were among the biggest winners in early trading Monday.
+Facebook rose 1 percent and Goldman Sachs gained 1.2 percent.

-TJ Maxx parent company TJX Companies rose 3.6 percent after reporting a strong quarter.
+Consumer-focused companies were also doing well in the early going.
+Netflix was up 2.2 percent.